akmalnawfer/3p-noon-daily-standup/README.md

 # 3P Daily Updates
-01 Aug 2022
+02 Aug 2022

 ## Gurpreet
-HB: Business dashboard Lazyloading => API discussion pending, Implement react query with dummy data, Business dashboard chartjs type error.
+HB: API discussion pending, implement react query with dummy data, business dashboard chartjs type error =>

 ## Kuldeep
-HB: Implement the charts using Chart.js => Idle.
+HB: UI enhancements/fixes suggested by Akmal => Idle (Take a look at backlog US and see if anything can be take up)

 ## Chandrama

-Magic: 935 comments, Pendency bugs, 920 timestamp
+Magic: Worked on [919,920] => Idle (check with Rohit and get back)

 ## Praveen
-Magic:
+Magic: Integrating [893,787,437,976], mostly related to INL => Idle (check with Rohit and get back)

 Flash: